 Major Settlements: Ec Lo ranks 3rd overall within the Thallan Holy Lands in regards to population, most of its inhabitants live along the coast of the Northern Reach or in isolated communities along the edge of the Scorched Lands.
 The largest cities of Ec Lo include the red road port city of Bactriex (Metropolis) Population: 37,221, the razor glass mines of Tel-Barez (Large City) Population: 16,185, the coastal slave markets of Estercarn (Small City) Population: 6,899 and the frontier supply town of Archnos (Large Town) Population 3,757.

-Old Tenaris: (Ruins): The ruins of Old Tenaris have been the topic of many scholarly debates, they rise from the sands of northeast Pax Thallos seemingly unmolested by war or time, only the sand through the streets hint upon its age.
+Old Tenaris: (Ruins): The ruins of Old Tenaris have been the topic of many scholarly debates, they rise from the sands of northeast Pax Thallos seemingly unmolested by war or time as though they were built yesterday.
+Only the sand through the streets hint upon its actual age.
 It is unknown who lived here, and why the city was abandoned, or even if it was abandoned.
 All that is known is that the city is vacant now, and most of those who linger in its empty halls find themselves lost as well.

 Religion: Reverence of Sendar is predominant throughout Ec Lo.
 The open worship of another god is strictly forbidden and punishable by public execution or indentured servitude.
 Nonetheless several secret sects dedicated to the Holy Five and the Shattered Pantheon operate within the shadows of Bactriex and the larger settlements.